eHarmony/vw-webservice/README.md

         -v
 ```

-If you happen to have a humongous gzipped file containing millions of examples, you can do the following:
+If you happen to have a humongous gzipped file containing millions of examples (eg, ner.train.gz, included under src/test/resources, which has ~272K examples), you can do the following:

 ```
+# assume we are in the vw-webservice directory
-gzcat /path/to/lotsAndLotsOfVWExamples.txt.gz \
+gzcat vw-webservice-jersey/src/test/resources/ner.train.gz \
 | curl  -H "Content-Type:text/plain" \
         -X POST \
         -T - \